pommmone/ImSwitch/docs/api/api.imcontrol.rst

       Runs a scan with the set scanning parameters.

-   .. method::  runScanAdvanced() -> None #comment from Simone: added this from scancontrollerpointscan
+   .. method::  runScanAdvanced() -> None #comment from Simone: NOT WORKING YET, TODO added this from scancontrollerpointscan

       Runs a scan with the set scanning parameters.